Actipro/WPF-Controls/Documentation/topics/shell/shelltreelistbox.md

 A root shell folder must be set on the control so that it can display that root folder's hierarchy.
 The root shell folder may be set via three different properties:

 - [RootShellFolder](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootShellFolder) - A [IShellObject](xref:ActiproSoftware.Shell.IShellObject) that must be a shell folder.
 Setting this property updates the [RootShellFolderParsingName](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootShellFolderParsingName) and [RootSpecialFolderKind](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootSpecialFolderKind) properties to remain in sync.

-- [RootShellFolderParsingName](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootShellFolderParsingName) - A [parsing name](shell-objects-framework/shell-objects.md) (generally a file system path like "C:\\Program Files") that indicates the root shell folder.
+- [RootShellFolderParsingName](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootShellFolderParsingName) - A [parsing name](shell-objects-framework/shell-objects.md) (generally a file system path like `"C:\\Program Files"`) that indicates the root shell folder.
 Setting this property updates the [RootShellFolder](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootShellFolder) and [RootSpecialFolderKind](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootSpecialFolderKind) properties to remain in sync.

-- [RootSpecialFolderKind](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootSpecialFolderKind) - An enum value of type [SpecialFolderKind](xref:ActiproSoftware.Shell.SpecialFolderKind) that indicates a special Windows folder kind ("Computer", "ThisPC", and so on).
+- [RootSpecialFolderKind](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootSpecialFolderKind) - An enum value of type [SpecialFolderKind](xref:ActiproSoftware.Shell.SpecialFolderKind) that indicates a special Windows folder kind (`Computer`, `ThisPC`, and so on).
 Setting this property updates the [RootShellFolder](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootShellFolder) and [RootShellFolderParsingName](xref:@ActiproUIRoot.Controls.Shell.ShellTreeListBox.RootShellFolderParsingName) properties to remain in sync.

-> [!NOTE]
+> [!IMPORTANT]
 > Please see the [Memory Management](memory-management.md) topic for notes on handling root shell folder changes, since they sometimes use unmanaged resources.

 ## Display Options